 - AI + human review: 95-99% accuracy

 The magic is in the workflow.
 Smartcat’s AI agents translate first, flag uncertain segments, and route them to human translators with relevant expertise.
-In my legal document test, this caught 94% of potential liability issues that pure AI missed.
+In legal document testing, this catches the majority of potential liability issues that pure AI misses.

-Pricing: Free tier available, paid plans from $669/month for enterprise features.
+Pricing: Free tier available, paid plans from $669 per month for enterprise features.
 The jump in price reflects the human review marketplace access.

 When to choose Smartcat: You need the highest possible accuracy for high-stakes content, handle 10+ languages simultaneously, or require certified translator review for regulatory compliance.